Middle East Respiratory Syndrome coronavirus (MERS-CoV)

 MERS-CoV primary cases have been isolated to the Middle East (most commonly Saudi Arabia), travel-related cases have been reported in western Europe, North America and eastern Asia 3,5.
 The average age is ~50 years with a slight male predominance of 1.5:1 3.

 The infection may be subclinical.
 If symptomatic features range from mild upper respiratory tract coryzal symptoms (high fever, cough) to severe respiratory distress and multiorgan failure 3,4.
-Vomiting and diarrhoea are also a feature 3.
+Vomiting and diarrhea are also a feature 3.

 MERS-CoV belongs to lineage C of β-coronavirus, the first known to infect humans, and is a single-stranded RNA virus 4.
 The origin and mode of transmission is unclear but bats may be the original source and transmission suspected to be via camels 3,4,5.
 Human-to-human transmission is thought to occur and be responsible for the international spread 4,5.